kurodaze/kdnx-jellyfin-oidc/README.md

 }
 ```

-## Mobile apps (Android and similar WebView clients)
+## Mobile Apps (Android & WebView Clients)

-Jellyfin Web keys the client device id off `localStorage._deviceId2`, which the
-official Android app never writes — it exposes the real id through
-`window.NativeShell.AppHost.deviceId()` instead.
-The callback page seeds
-`_deviceId2` from NativeShell before loading jellyfin-web, and takes app name,
+Jellyfin Web keys the client device id off `localStorage._deviceId2`, which the official Android app never writes — it exposes the real id through `window.NativeShell.AppHost.deviceId()` instead.
+The plugin seeds `_deviceId2` from NativeShell before loading jellyfin-web on the callback page, preventing the Android app from hanging on "Logging in...".

-version and device name from the same API when present.
+Requirements:
+- Start SSO from the app WebView (login disclaimer button).
+- Complete OIDC so the redirect lands back in that WebView.

-Login starts and finishes in the Jellyfin web context.
-There is no Quick Connect
-path and no alternate client login flow.
+- There is no Quick Connect path and no alternate client login flow.

+## Verification

+1. Open a private/incognito browser window.
+2. Navigate to `https://fin.yourdomain.tld/sso/OID/start/KDNX` (or click your login button).
+3. Complete Discord login on `kdnx-auth.yourdomain.tld`.
+4. Verify you are redirected back to Jellyfin logged in.